SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 For suggestions on more packages to check out, [awesome-emacs](https://github.com/emacs-tw/awesome-emacs) is a curated and oft-updated package list.
-I also love browsing the top posts on the Emacs subreddit.
+I also love browsing the top posts on the Emacs subreddits mentioned above.

 ## Aesthetics: Fonts &amp; Themes {#aesthetics-fonts-and-themes}